-The Pennsylvania Environmental Council invites you to join us on May 24 at the Pittsburgh Westin Hotel and Convention Center for the Western Pennsylvania Environmental Awards Dinner.
+The Pennsylvania Environmental Council hosted the Western Pennsylvania Environmental Awards Dinner on May 24 at the Pittsburgh Westin Hotel and Convention Center.
 Held annually, the awards are presented to local organizations that demonstrate leadership, effectiveness, and results in making an impact on the environment.

 .R.
 John Dawes